 - Common to all the projects present on your machine

 - Global to all programs within your project

 - Local to one program

 Local definitions are edited together with the corresponding program.

-Definitions are entered in a text editor.
-Each definition must be entered on one line of text according to the following syntax:
+- Definitions are entered in a text editor. - Each definition must be entered on one line of text following this syntax:

 '''

 #define Identifier Equivalence ( comments )

 '''